 Abstract

 We present DIABLO, a novel integrative method that simultaneously models the correlation structure between multiple omic datasets and a phenotype of interest.
 DIABLO controls the trade-off between correlated and discriminatory features, resulting in predictive models with strong biological plausibility.
 DIABLO out-performed other methods with respect to biological enrichment of multi-omics biomarkers, and achieved comparable predictive performance with existing multi-step classification schemes.
-DIABLO can benefit a diverse range of research areas such as biology, ecology, and medicine, where multi-source data can be obtained from the same set of specimens.
-We provide tools for model selection, validation, and many visual aids to assist in the interpretation of multi-omic biomarkers (http://mixomics.org/mixdiablo/).
+DIABLO will benefit a diverse range of research areas such as biology, ecology, and medicine, where where the integration of multi-source data from the same set of specimens is required.
+We provide tools for model selection, validation, and many visual aids to assist in the interpretation of multi-omic biomarkers (http://mixomics.org/)

 Keywords: Systems biology, biomarkers, data integration, data visualization, asthma, classification, breast cancer, multi-omics, network analysis